 On paper, the Vauxhall Astra Electric doesn't make a strong start.
 While arch rival VW and others developed electric cars specifically around the electric bits, Vauxhall electric models share their body with other powertrains - which results in a few compromises.
-Although slightly longer than the ID.3 at 4370mm, the Astra offers less space in the rear and has the smaller boot at 352 litres - which is also slightly smaller than an MG4 or Leaf and quite a lot less than a Kia Niro EV.
+Although slightly longer than the ID.3 at 4.37m, the Astra offers less space in the rear and has the smaller boot at 352 litres - which is also slightly smaller than an MG4 or Leaf and quite a lot less than a Kia EV3 and Ford Puma Gen-E.

 Look at the spec sheet and the Astra's hand looks a little weak.
-The battery is a measly 51kWh and you'll only be able to charge it at a maximum of 100kW.
-But the electric bits are pretty sophisticated, and if the figures are to be believed, super efficient too.
+The lithium-ion NMC battery is a measly 51kWh usable (or 54kWh total capacity) and you'll only be able to charge it at a maximum of 100kW.

 It's the same powertrain we've already tried in the Jeep Avenger but in the sleeker Astra it results in a possible 258-miles of range according to the official figures.
 That means you be getting more than five miles for every kilowatt hour of power.
 That’s the same sort of efficiency as tiny city cars.

 This is also partly due to a lower overall weight, energy-saving features such as a heat pump fitted as standard and smaller wheels than the competition.
-Although the basic version of the ID.3 has a 58 kWh battery, its range is just seven miles longer.
-And while it may not charge as quickly, the power you take on will get you further.
-On a big enough charger, should see 80% in just over half an hour
+For some context, although the basic version of the ID.3 has a 58 kWh battery, its range is just seven miles longer, so you can see how efficient the Astra is.
+And while it may not charge as quickly as some rivals, a powerful enough rapid charger, you should see a 10- to 80% charge in around half an hour.
+If you do want a longer range, then check out the Kia EV3, MG4 or Cupra Born.

 The Astra might not have the biggest interior - especially in the back - but the driver gets a treat.
 The seat is super-comfy, and has been certified by the German Campaign For Healthier Backs no less.
 Our larger-proportioned testers found them perfect, while the more slight drivers on the team found them too hard.

-Talking of rear ends, the boot on the hatch isn’t massive at 352-litres, but there’s a twist here; you’ll also be able to get the Astra as a Sports Tourer estate.
+Talking of rear ends, the boot on the hatch isn’t massive at 352-litres, but there’s a twist here; you can get the Astra as a Sports Tourer estate, which you can read all about right here.

 Most of the expected tech is there.
 Two 10-inch displays make up Vauxhall’s Pure Panel screens and there's a head-up display on the more expensive version.
 You get voice recognition, loads of driver assistance systems and the usual app to control charging and pre-conditioning the car on particularly hot or cold days too.